 An administrative directive is a written notification for a student to have no direct and/or indirect contact, whether physical, electronic, or verbal, with another person.
 Additional information about administrative directives is available under Additional Services.

-An adviser may be any person selected by the respondent or complainant to assist and accompany them through the University conduct process (including Conferences, Administrative/University Conduct Board Hearings, Sanction Reviews, and formal Appeals).
-Peer advisers are available through the UPUA Student Conduct Advisers.
+An advisor may be any person selected by the respondent or complainant to assist and accompany them through the University conduct process (including Conferences, Administrative/University Conduct Board Hearings, Sanction Reviews, and formal Appeals).
+Peer advisors are available through the UPUA Student Conduct Advisers.
 You may bring one individual to serve in the advising role.

 An advocate is a person who assists and supports a victim by providing emotional and moral support; arranging for other services or referrals, such as counseling or medical treatment; and accompanying a victim through a hearing.
 The advocate may be someone from inside or outside the University community.